icebreakerone/open-energy-python-infrastructure/docs/api.rst

    membership directory and CKAN servers, they are unlikely to be of interest to third parties implementing Data Provider or Consumer components.

-.. automodule:: ib1.openenergy.support.raidiam
+.. automodule:: icebreakerone.trust.raidiam
     :members:

-.. automodule:: ib1.openenergy.support.ckan
+.. automodule:: icebreakerone.trust.ckan
     :members:

-.. automodule:: ib1.openenergy.support.directory_tools
+.. automodule:: icebreakerone.trust.directory_tools
     :members: